 March is International Women’s Month and National Women’s History Month

 In 1987, Congress declared March as National Women’s History Month in perpetuity.
-A special Presidential Proclamation is issued every year which honors the extraordinary achievements of American women:
+Every year since, Congress has passed a resolution and a special Presidential Proclamation is issued which honors the extraordinary achievements of American women.
+The National Women’s History Alliance, which spearheaded the movement for March being declared National Women’s History Month, has announced the women’s history theme for 2023, “Celebrating Women Who Tell Our Stories”

-LCFA wants to recognize these remarkable women who use their lungs (and minds and hearts) to raise awareness and contribute to lung cancer research.
+LCFA wants to recognize these remarkable women lung cancer researchers, who use their lungs (and minds and hearts), to raise awareness and contribute to lung cancer research.

 Honoring Women in Lung Cancer Research